 IFWTO 2020 RUNWAY

-Indigenous Fashion Week Toronto is thrilled to announce 23 Canadian and International Indigenous artists and designers who will present new designs in fashion, textiles and crafts during four live runway presentations.
+Indigenous Fashion Week Toronto is thrilled to announce 23 Canadian and International Indigenous artists and designers who will present new designs in fashion, textiles and craft during four live runway presentations.
 Some of the selected designers include: political streetwear brand Section 35; Philippines weaving social enterprise Kandama; renowned visual and craft artist Amy Malbeuf; beading and tanning social enterprise Tania Larsson, who is also a founder of Dene Nahjo Urban Hide Tanning Camp; and Victoria’s Arctic Fashion, who recently presented an Inuit couture collection at Paris Fashion Week

 IFWTO 2020 Runway is curatorially underscored by the interconnectedness through and to water.
 The IFWTO Selections Committee recognizes mainstream and Indigenous fashion as it relates to climate seasons that correspond to the land, water, harvests and moon.
 Seasons occur and change, in part, due to the tidal force of the moon on the waters.
 Water is a vital resource and is sacred for Indigenous people around the world.
 It is protected and nurtured by women and carries metaphorical and literal connections to blood and life.
 In relation to fashion, both Indigenous and mainstream, water is an undeniable resource and life force that must be protected and nurtured.